Platforms overview

 • A strong Gateway token or password.

 Keep device auth enabled when possible.
-If your reverse proxy deployment cannot carry device identity correctly, fix trusted-proxy settings first; use dangerous auth bypasses only for a fully private, operator-controlled network.
+If your reverse proxy cannot carry device identity correctly, fix trusted-proxy settings first (see Trusted proxy auth); use dangerous auth bypasses only on a fully private, operator-controlled network.

 Compose app